Digital Editions

 Francois Ghebaly

 “I love Maia’s work.
-This work is based on the bags that migrants bring with them when they come home.
-These paintings are prints of the patterns on these bags and the striations of the ropes wrapping these objects.”
+This work is from her Bondage Baggage series, which is based on the bags that migrants from across the globe often bring with them when they come home.
+These paintings are prints of the patterns on these bags created by the striations of the ropes wrapping these objects.”

 Photo: Steven Molina Contreras